godotengine/godot-docs/classes/class_animationplayer.rst

 | *Getter*  | is_reset_on_save_enabled()       |
 +-----------+----------------------------------+

 This is used by the editor.
-If set to ``true``, the scene will be saved with the effects of the reset animation applied (as if it had been seeked to time 0), then reverted after saving.
+If set to ``true``, the scene will be saved with the effects of the reset animation (the animation with the key ``"RESET"``) applied as if it had been seeked to time 0, with the editor keeping the values that the scene had before saving.

-In other words, the saved scene file will contain the "default pose", as defined by the reset animation, if any, with the editor keeping the values that the nodes had before saving.
+This makes it more convenient to preview and edit animations in the editor, as changes to the scene will not be saved as long as they are set in the reset animation.

 ----